ellnzvju/Kaggle_Talking_Data/README.md

 **Scoring: Multiclasses logloss**

-The framework is based on 3 level learning architecture, based on stacking technique
+The framework is based on 3 levels learning architecture, with stacking technique
 -  1st level, consist of 4 models  and 4 models, the result from out of fold training in first level will be use for training in second level.
 -  2nd level models, consist of XGBoost(gbtree) and NN(relu,relu,softmax) with 10 times bagging.
 -  3rd level ensemble (weighted arimethic mean)

 **All models in 1st layers are trained by the same fold random indices.
 (777)**

-The final solution has been created by **running above architecture twice with 5 folds cross validation and 10 fold cross validation, then ensemble both results with geo-mean**. as figure below,
+The final solution has been created by **running above architecture twice with 5 folds cross validation and 10 fold cross validation, then ensemble both results with geo-mean**

 ***Due to laptop limitation, I rarely run grid search. only small random grid search for Neural network parameters.**